hml230/exploring-lateness/README.md

 - I then studied correlations between predictors and the target variable (lateness)

-- I saw from the correlation matrices that `capacity` and `time` are correlated.
-Furthermore, both are correlated to the target variable `lateness_minutes`.
+- Most variables have weak correlation with the target `lateness_minutes`

 A heatmap of correlations using `Seaborn` follows: